The Fundraising Organization of Athletics

 |Number of Tickets||Number of Passes|

-The Pack Educational Fund loyalty point system is designed to appropriately reward donors and ticket holders for their financial support and season ticket purchases.
-This system is utilized to determine the priority of seat upgrade requests, to assign newly purchased seats and basketball parking permits, to assign away game and post-season game tickets and other benefits.
+The Wolf Pack Loyalty Point System is designed to appropriately reward donors and ticket holders for their financial support and season ticket purchases.
+This system is utilized when re-seating athletics venues, to determine the priority of seat upgrade requests, to assign newly purchased seats and basketball parking permits, to assign away game and post-season game tickets and other benefits.

 **If season tickets for an individual sport are not renewed, then season ticket purchase points for that sport re-set to zero.

-Example: Joe and Jane Donor have contributed $15,000 to the Pack Educational Fund since 1996.
+Example: Alphie has contributed $15,000 to the Pack Educational Fund since 1996.
 They have also been season ticket holders in football for 6 consecutive years and in basketball for 9 consecutive years.
-Jane graduated from Nevada and participated in track and field.
+Alphie graduated from Nevada and participated in track and field.

 |Lifetime Contributions||150 points (1 pt/$100)|